phuong-bui-88/tasks/backend-api-docs.md

 ### Create Task
 `POST /api/tasks`

 Creates a new task in the system.
+The author is automatically determined from the JWT token of the authenticated user making the request.

 #### Request